 - Project Management.
-Manages the process for you, including identifying firms, pitching you as a candidate, scheduling interviews and keeping on top of the process while you’re busy at your current job.
+Manages the process for you, including identifying firms, pitching you as a candidate, scheduling interviews, polishing your lawyer resume, and keeping on top of the process while you’re busy at your current job.

 I could list a few legal recruiters in Dallas that I’d recommend, but I’ve found over the years that the ideal candidate for you depends heavily on who you are.
 Therefore, the best way to find the right legal recruiter is to use one of the buttons to connect with us.
 We’ll keep all of your information confidential and get back to you quickly with some recommendations.

 Looking for a legal recruiter in a different city?